-where $d(x,y):=x\log(x/y)+(1-x)\log((1-x)/(1-y))$, $\mathrm{KL}(\cdot,\cdot)$ is the KL divergence and $\nu_{k,x}$ is the distribution of model $M_k$ at point $x$ for $k=1,2$. \end{lemma} We use the information-theoretical inequality \eqref{eqn:one-dim-low1} as the major tool for deriving lower bounds and construct models that are hard to differentiate.
+where $d(x,y):=x\log(x/y)+(1-x)\log((1-x)/(1-y))$, $\mathrm{KL}(\cdot,\cdot)$ is the KL divergence and $\nu_{k,x}$ is the distribution of model $M_k$ at point $x$ for $k=1,2$. \end{lemma} The information-theoretical inequality \eqref{eqn:one-dim-low1} is our major tool for deriving lower bounds.
 We first reduce the construction of $L^\natural$-convex functions to the construction of submodular functions.
 Then, using the family of submodular functions defined in~\citet{graur2020new}, we can construct $d+1$ submodular functions that have different optimal solutions and have the same value except on $d+1$ potential solutions.
-Hence, the algorithm has to simulate enough samples on the $d+1$ potential solutions to decide the optimal solution and the simulation cost is proportional to $d$. \begin{theorem} Suppose Assumptions \ref{asp:1}-\ref{asp:4} hold.
+Hence, the algorithm has to simulate enough samples on the $d+1$ potential solutions to decide the optimal solution and the simulation cost is proportional to $d$. \begin{theorem} Suppose that Assumptions \ref{asp:1}-\ref{asp:4} hold.
 We have